Isoresidual fibration and resonance arrangements: From translation surfaces to decorated trees

 So the arrangement complement $\mathcal{R}_{2} \setminus \mathcal{A}_{2}$ is isomorphic to $\mathbb{C}^{\ast}$.
 In the case $p=3$, $\mathcal{A}_{3}$ is formed by three complex hyperplanes with trivial mutual intersection in a complex vector space of dimension two as shown in Figure~\ref{fig:arrangement}.

-Now we show that for $p\geq 4$, the hyperplane arrangement is of special kind. \begin{lem} If $p \geq 4$, the resonance arrangement $\mathcal{A}_{p}$ is not a simplicial arrangement. \end{lem} In other words, this lemma says that the resonance arrangement is the complexification of an arrangement of real hyperplanes where some chambers are not simplicial cones, i.e. are not cut out by the minimal number $p-1$ of hyperplanes. \begin{proof} In the case $p=4$, the chamber defined by the seven inequalities is bounded by the four resonance hyperplanes $A_{3}$, $A_{4}$, $A_{\{2,3\}}$ and $A_{\{2 , 4\}}$.
-This example is easily generalized to prove the case $p\geq5$. \end{proof}
+Now we show that for $p\geq 4$, the hyperplane arrangement is of special kind.
+A {\em simplicial arrangement} is the complexification of an arrangement of real hyperplanes where some chambers are simplicial cones (they are cut out by the minimal number $p-1$ of hyperplanes).